-We assume that there are no specific and strict rules in the world of coffee, there are styles, trends, and/or useful tips which, if applied throughout the supply chain, can give a benefit to the drink.
+We start from the assumption that there are no specific and strict rules in the world of coffee, there are styles, trends and / or useful tips which, if applied throughout the supply chain, can give a benefit to the drink.

-What are called "rules" are basically suggestions based on experience, study and research, but we know that coffee is a living raw material and cannot be channeled into a narrow range that applies to everyone. h3 >
+What are called "rules" are in practice suggestions based on experience, study and research, but we know that coffee is a living raw material and cannot be channeled into a narrow range that applies to everyone.

-After this preamble, in these lines we will see how the color of the Roasting then affects the final drink (positive and negative).
+After this preamble, in these lines we will see how the color of the Toasting then affects the final drink (positive and negative).

 Definition of Color:

 The color that the coffee bean takes on during the roasting cycle thanks to the pigments present and the action of heat on the bean itself.
 In practice, chemical reactions occur during roasting as an effect of the application of heat for cooking (a bit like what happens to all foods when they are cooked) which are classified with the name of Maillard reaction (or caramelization, which is the effect).
-Generally, sugars are caramelized (complex like carbohydrates, or simple like sucrose, fructose, glucose, maltose, etc.), pigmentation affects some substances present in coffee such as tannins, in the third part of the Maillard reaction the Melanoidins are formed, also with a brown color.
-Coffee behaves a bit like biscuits in the oven, once I put it in the oven and start heating them, they slowly begin to color, first of a yellowish color, and then switch to intense yellow color, turning towards a light brown. until it turns dark brown.
-If we continued to apply heat, the result would be a total color towards black (for example when we forget the cookies in the oven and we remember them only when we have a smoke-filled kitchen and they are now burnt and to be thrown away).
+Generally sugars are caramelized (complex such as carbohydrates, or simple such as sucrose, fructose, glucose, maltose, etc.), pigmentation affects some substances present in coffee such as tannins, in the third part of the Maillard reaction the Melanoidins are formed , also with a brown color.
+Coffee behaves a bit like biscuits in the oven, once I put it in the oven and start heating them, they slowly begin to color, first of a yellowish color and then switch to an intense yellow color, turning towards a light brown. until it turns dark brown.
+If we continued to apply heat, the result would be a total coloring towards black (when for example we forget the cookies in the oven and we only remember them when we have a smoke-filled kitchen and they are now burnt and to be thrown away).